 To do so, it's best to chop it up and cook it on a pan for a few minutes to remove excess moisture so that your boats won't get wet and soggy.

-We then add lentils, canned tomatoes, herbs, and walnuts to make a satisfying and flavorful filling with a beautiful texture.
+We add lentils, canned tomatoes, herbs, and walnuts to make a satisfying, flavorful, pleasantly textured filling.

 Zucchini

-Most zucchini varieties are suitable for this recipe, including globe zucchini, yellow crookneck, yellow squash, yellow zucchini, and grey zucchini.
+This recipe is suitable for most zucchini varieties, including globe zucchini, yellow crookneck, yellow squash, yellow zucchini, and grey zucchini.
 Pick your favorite!

 Lentils